-Dior Is Marking Its 70th Anniversary with a Massive Retrospective in Paris
+Dior Marks Its 70th Anniversary with a Massive Retrospective in Paris

-Big updates in the fashion world: Along with the reveal that LVMH is buying the Christian Dior Couture brand, Dior has announced a major 70th-anniversary celebration in Paris.
-It's set to take over Les Arts Décoratifs for a retrospective said to be the museum's largest ever fashion exhibition.
+Big updates in the fashion world: Only a few months after the reveal that LVMH is buying the Christian Dior Couture brand, Dior has opened a major 70th-anniversary celebration in Paris.

+The fashion house has taken over Les Arts Décoratifs for a retrospective said to be the museum's largest ever fashion exhibition.

-"Christian Dior, Couturier du Rêve" will feature more than 300 haute couture dresses designed from 1947 to the present day.
-It is scheduled to open on July 5 during Paris Couture Week and run until Jan.
-7, 2018, which means you'll have a little time to book that flight to France.
+"Christian Dior, Couturier du Rêve" features more than 300 haute couture dresses designed from 1947 to the present day.

+It opened this week during Paris Couture Week and will run until Jan.
+7, 2018, which means you still have time to book that flight to France.

 RELATED: The Best Accessories from the Dior Fall 2017 Runway Show

-On Tuesday morning Bernard Arnault, chairman and chief executive of LVMH Moët Hennessy Louis Vuitton, announced that his conglomerate would be taking control of Dior in a $13.1 billion deal.
-According to the New York Times, the move would consolidate control of the prestigious fashion house.
-LVMH, which already owns Parfums Christian Dior, would now own Christian Dior and its haute couture, leather, men's and women's ready-to-wear, and shoe businesses.
+Earlier this year, Bernard Arnault, chairman and chief executive of LVMH Moët Hennessy Louis Vuitton, announced that his conglomerate would be taking control of Dior in a $13.1 billion deal.
+According to the New York Times, the move consolidates control of the prestigious fashion house.

+Under the move, LVMH, which already owns Parfums Christian Dior, would also own Christian Dior and its haute couture, leather, men's and women's ready-to-wear, and shoe businesses.

 The move is the latest in a series of big ones taken by Dior.
-In July, Maria Grazia Chiuri was appointed the seventh and first-ever female artistic director of the fashion house.
+Last July, Maria Grazia Chiuri was appointed the seventh and first-ever female artistic director of the fashion house.

 "It is a great honor to be joining the house of Dior; I measure the tremendous responsibility of being the first woman in charge of the creation in a house so deeply rooted in the pure expression of femininity," Chiuri said in a statement at the time.
 "The endless wealth of its heritage continues to be a constant source of inspiration for fashion, and I cannot wait to express my own vision."